 The output clock registers are bank-selected by the [OCSEL](#) register.
 See Section [8.1.4](#).
-This register is only present for output clocks that have APLLs (OC1 and OC3, see [Figure 3-1](#)).
+This register is only present for the OC1 output clock.

 Bit 5: APLL Divider 2 Align (D2ALIGN).
 When this bit is set to one, APLL Divider 2 is aligned by the 2kHz DFS/divider alignment generator as described in section [7.9.1.5](#).
 This bit should only be set to one when the frequency of the divider's output clock is an integer multiple of 2kHz and 2kHz alignment of the output clock is desired.
 All output clocks that have this bit set to 1 will be falling-edge aligned with each other as long as their frequencies are integer multiples of 2kHz.
 When [FSCR2.INDEP](#) = 0, these outputs will also be falling-edge aligned with the FSYNC and MFSYNC signals.
 For best results, this signal should be set to 1 for at least 2ms then set back to 0.